 Beelzebub and the Metatron even look virtually identical.

-Evil Is Petty: Crowley's Modus Operandi is generating vast amounts of low-level evil (Telemarketers, phone system failures, the M25, and such) as the knock-on effects are potentially vast, as opposed to more old-school demons who work on corrupting people on an individual basis.
+Evil Is Petty: Crowley's Modus Operandi is generating vast amounts of low-level evil (Telemarketers, phone system failures, the M25, and such) as the knock-on effects are potentially vast, and furthermore, the people themselves keep it going, as opposed to more old-school demons who work on corrupting people on an individual basis.

 Exactly What It Says on the Tin: In-universe subversion in the form of CHOW™, SNACKS™ and MEALS™ which thanks to cutting edge food-science technology contain nothing of any nutritional value whatsoever.
 The latter is a true work of art in that if you eat it in any significant amount, it will cause you to both become morbidly obese and die of malnutrition, which their inventor finds deeply amusing.

 Their names are: Grievous Bodily Harm, Cruelty to Animals, Really Cool People, and Treading In Dogshit (formerly All Foreigners Especially The French, formerly Things Not Working Properly Even After You've Given Them A Good Thumping, never actually No Alcohol Lager, briefly Embarrassing Personal Problems, and finally People Covered In Fish)

 Fallen Angel: All the demons of hell are fallen angels.
 So is Crowley, though "he didn't fall so much as saunter vaguely downward".

 Felony Misdemeanor: Crowley's reaction to his immediate superiors being rather underwhelmed by his demonic influences (i.e. traffic jams, telemarketers, the M25) on the mortal world.